Skip to content

 }

 Within a run session the bound context is passed to every toolkit session and tool invocation, keeping the runtime consistent for the lifetime of that session.
 When your workflow ends, call close to release toolkit resources and clear cached prompts.
-If you only need a single answer, stick with agent.run or agent.run_stream; otherwise reuse the session for as many runs as you need before closing it.
+If you only need a single answer or do not have any stateful components, stick with agent.run or agent.run_stream; otherwise reuse the session for as many runs as you need before closing it.

 The flow looks like this: